dwalraven21/dwalraven21.github.io/the_perfect_cocktail/README.md

 For this project, I used HTML, CSS, JavaScript, jQuery, and AJAX.

-All photos were taken from the open source library: <a href="https://unsplash.com/">unsplash.com</a>
+All photos were taken from the open source library: <a href="https://unsplash.com/">unsplash.com</a>.
-Photo credit goes to <a href="https://unsplash.com/@arobj">Adam Jaime
+Photo credit goes to <a href="https://unsplash.com/@arobj">Adam Jaime</a>,
-</a>,
-<a href="https://unsplash.com/@wwarby" >William-Warby</a>,
-<a href="https://unsplash.com/@soulvanschaik" >Soul van Schaik</a> ,
-<a href="https://unsplash.com/@maltewingen" >Malte Wingen</a>,
+<a href="https://unsplash.com/@wwarby" >William-Warby</a>, <a href="https://unsplash.com/@soulvanschaik" >Soul van Schaik</a>, <a href="https://unsplash.com/@maltewingen" >Malte Wingen</a>,
-<a href="https://unsplash.com/@fifernando" >Fidel Fernando</a>
-,
-<a href="https://unsplash.com/@kaiser1310" >Jonas Kaiser</a>
+<a href="https://unsplash.com/@fifernando" >Fidel Fernando</a>, <a href="https://unsplash.com/@kaiser1310" >Jonas Kaiser</a>
 and
 <a href="https://unsplash.com/@foodbymars" >Alison Marras</a>

 I used data from <a href="https://www.thecocktaildb.com/api.php" >The Cocktail DB API</a>, which contains recipes and photos for hundreds of cocktails and allows for filter by type of liquor, which was essential for this project.
 For their Patreon supporters, this API also has an option for filtering by multiple ingredients at once.
 If I wanted to improve this app in the future, I might contribute, so as to have access to this feature.
-I would then allow the user to select favorite ingredients, in addition to favorite liquor.
+I would then allow the user to select favorite ingredients in addition to favorite liquor.

 ## Usage